laminas/tutorials/doc/book/in-depth-guide/first-module.md

 ];
 ```

-The above configuration tells the application that the folder
-`module/Blog/view/` has view files in it that match the above described default
-scheme [[Not clear to me what default scheme is being referred to here.
-Do you mean the path structure?
-Could it be stated explicitly?]] .
-It is important to note that with this you can not only ship view files
-for your module, but you can also overwrite view files from other modules.
+The above configuration tells the application that the folder `module/Blog/view/` has view files in it that match the standard path format: `view/{namespace}/{controller}/{action}.phtml`.
+It is important to note that the `view_manager` configuration not only allows you to ship view files for your module, but also to overwrite view files from other modules.

 Reload your site now.
-Finally we are at a point where we see something different
-than an error being displayed! [[Would be good if it said here what you should see, e.g. the Skeleton Application page with Blog\ListController::indexAction() as the header.]]
-Congratulations, not only have you created a
+Finally we are at a point where we see something different than an error being displayed!
+You should see the standard ZF Skeleton Application template page with **Blog\ListController::indexAction()** as the header.

-simple "Hello World" style module, you also learned about many error messages
-and their causes.
-If we didn't exhaust you too much, continue with our
-tutorial, and let's create a module that actually does something.
+Congratulations, not only have you created a simple "Hello World" style module, you also learned about many error messages and their causes.
+If we didn't exhaust you too much, continue with our tutorial, and let's create a module that actually does something.